Does Oatmeal Belong In a Gout Diet?

 Fiber is the hero

-Oatmeal lowers cholesterol by removing the bad cholesterol which translates into a decreased risk of developing heart disease, type 2 diabetes since oatmeal can stabilize blood sugar levels and high blood pressure which are all interrelated with gout.
-Oatmeal also enhances immune response and the high fiber content in oatmeal lessens the risk of developing cancer through what we call plant lignans, which are converted by intestinal flora into mammalian lignans protecting us from different types of cancers.
+Oatmeal lowers cholesterol by removing the bad cholesterol which may translate into a decreased risk of developing heart disease, type 2 diabetes since oatmeal may stabilize blood sugar levels and high blood pressure which are all interrelated with gout.
+Oatmeal may also enhance immune response and the high fiber content in oatmeal may lessen the risk of developing cancer through what we call plant lignans, which are converted by intestinal flora into mammalian lignans that may protect us from different types of cancers.

 Remember one cup of oatmeal has about 4 grams of fiber and only 130 calories.
 It stays longer in your stomach making you feel fuller.
 If you add blueberries, strawberries, raspberries or any other type of fruit in your bowl of oatmeal, you add even more fiber in your gout diet!
 Isn’t that great?

 Oatmeal is considered slightly acidic like most grains are but that does not mean that it’s a acid forming food and remember that all foods contain an acid-alkaline balance and you can determine if foods are acid or alkaline or if they’re acid or acid forming foods.
 Oatmeal is an acidic food which neutralizes the acids in the stomach helping your body maintain its pH balance.

 In Dr. Choi’s 12 year study involving some 47,150 men found that meats like beef, lamb, pork, poultry and fish increased gout risk but purine-rich vegetables and grains like oatmeal were not found to increase gout risk at all.
 Dr. Choi stated: “We don’t clearly understand the ‘whys,’ and there are several possible explanations.